dbousfie/4201/syllabus.md

 is to raise analytical issues and concerns with the course material rather than summarize or re-present the material.
 All exercises must be preapproved by the instructor and cannot be presented without the instructor's approval.
-A minimum of 1 academic source is required for this submission, or full grades cannot be achieved.
+A minimum of 2 academic sources is required for this submission, or full grades cannot be achieved.

 ## Essay: Due at the end of Week 10